uaraven/kt-big-int/readme.md

 **Limitations**

-GNU Classpath BigInteger implementation matches Java 1.2 spec, so nothing newer is supported, for example `BigInteger.longValueExact()` and `BigInteger.sqrt()`.
+GNU Classpath BigInteger implementation matches Java 1.2 spec, so in general nothing newer is supported, for example `BigInteger.longValueExact()` and `BigInteger.sqrt()`.

 Support for Java 1.5 is inconsistent, for example `BigInteger.TEN` is supported, but `BigInteger.nextProbablePrime()` is not.